MelvinAma/GoatExtrator/README.md

 # GoatExtrator
 A program that accesses Gmail using the IMAP protocol to download shipping labels and commercial invoices sent by Goat.
+This can be used for mass-printing shipping labels or bookkeeping purposes.

 Create a Gmail filter that adds all mails containing "Shipping label and instructions" in the subject to a folder called "labels" (can be changed).
 This ensures only mails from Goat will be read.